A Forex chart and visualization of price movements

 Now, while line charts are very simple to understand, they’re too simple, actually.
 That’s because they only depict the closing prices of currency pairs.
 So traders who want to get more complex information like opening or highest/lowest prices, the line chart wouldn’t provide that to them.

-Unlike the line FX chart types, bar charts are more complex and offer even more prices than the previous one.
-Basically, this bar represents four different prices of a currency pair in a given time period - either minutes, hours, days, or higher.
+Unlike the line FX chart types, bar charts are more complex and offer even more information than the previous one.
+Basically, this bar represents four different prices of a currency pair in a given time period – either minutes, hours, days, or higher.

 Here are those four prices: the top and bottom ends of the bar represent the highest and lowest prices of the asset in that time period; a short vertical line on the left shows the opening price and the same one on the right shows the closing price.
+Bar charts are more common than line charts, however, most traders prefer using the candlesticks in their analysis.

 Bar charts are far more complex than line charts for obvious reasons: while the line chart represents one price, the bar chart does that for four different prices.
 But when it comes to the most complex chart type, even the bars aren’t enough.